tbfe-de/AverageCalculator/Step7/_TODO.md

 # TODO STEP 7

 - Let the function `do_single_average` return a `bool`-result
-  to to indicate whether all the input was numeric or not.
+  to indicate whether all the input was numeric or not.
 - When `do_averages` calls `do_single_average` and receives the
   result `false` it should show a message that it ignores this line of input.